thomashodgkinson1987/gridtest/BOOTSTRAP-GUIDE.md

 5.  **Analyze Live Git State:** Execute the following Git commands to get a live, accurate understanding of the repository's current state:
     -   `git status`
     -   `git branch --all`
-    -   `git log --graph --oneline --decorate --all -n 15` (showing the last 15 commits for a good overview)
+    -   `git log --graph --oneline --decorate --all -n 15`

 6.  **Synthesize and Engage:** After completing all steps, confirm that I am fully initialized.
-I will then provide a brief summary of the current project status and propose the next task from the backlog for discussion, based on the current Git state and our established goals.
+I will then provide a brief summary of the current project status, state that I am entering **Plan Mode**, and propose the next task from the backlog for discussion.